braintree/braintree-ios-drop-in/README.md

 If you look at your app target, you will see that the `BraintreeDropIn` library is automatically linked as a framework to your app (see General > Frameworks, Libraries, and Embedded Content).

-The following Braintree Drop-In libraries offer official Swift Package Manager support:
+The `BraintreeDropIn` library offers Swift Package Manager support.
-* `BraintreeDropIn`
-* `BraintreeUIKit`

 To offer ThreeDSecure with `BraintreeDropIn` via SPM, you must manually include the `CardinalMobile.framework`.